TheMaderas/Laravel-Framework/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [Nélio@laravel.com](mailto:Nélio@laravel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com) or Nélio Abreu via [Nelio@laravel.com](mailto:Nelio@laravel.com).
 All security vulnerabilities will be promptly addressed.

 ## Code of Conduct